harjeet2020/sgpyoga-web/docs/blogMetadata.md

 10. **Include publication time** - Use full ISO format with time for better timestamp precision
 11. **Control image display thoughtfully** - Use `imageDisplay` to optimize user experience (e.g., use `'blog-card'` for announcement posts that don't need hero images)
 12. **Fine-tune image positioning** - Use `imageCardPosition`, `imagePostPosition`, and `imageFeaturedPosition` to ensure the most important part of your images is visible across all display contexts (blog cards, post heroes, and featured slideshow), especially for images with off-center subjects or when using portrait-oriented photos in landscape containers
+13. **Use draft mode for work-in-progress** - Set `visible: false` while working on posts to preview them without publishing
+14. **Schedule posts strategically** - Use future dates to auto-publish content at specific times (requires site rebuild)
+15. **Preview before publishing** - Check console output during build for preview URLs of draft and scheduled posts

 ---